Anaminus/roblox-bug-tracker/README.md

 For long-winded feature requests, try checking out **[roblox-enhancement-proposals](https://github.com/RobloxLabs/roblox-enhancement-proposals)** instead.

 ## Things
-These are for me and you.
+- Try to create steps that reproduce a bug.
+- Create a `.rbxl` or `.rbxm` file that shows a bug in action (no pull request!).
 - Don't group seperate issues into one issue.
-- Make .rbxl or .rbxm files and link to them (pull request???).
-- You don't have to be thorough now, but be thorough later.
+- Comments that do not contribute may be removed.
-- If you can't reproduce a bug, don't bother.
+- If you don't understand what's going on, or you can't reproduce a bug, don't bother submitting an issue.
-- If you don't know what you're talking about, don't bother.
-- If you have nothing to contribute, don't bother.

 ## Labels
 Here be descriptions for labels in the issue tracker.
 These are for me.